-1. Feder al (Group
+Federal Group

-2. SSSG #1
+SSSG #1

-3. SSSG #2
+SSSG #2

 QS4.
-What are the 2000 net-to-carrier rates for the Federal group and your SSSGs?
+What are the 2001 net-to-carrier rates for the Federal group and your SSSGs?

 Self Family

 (From Line 5, 1.
 Federal group Attachment III)

 2. SSSG #1

 3. SSSG #2

 Note: If an SSSG has more than two rating tiers, include the rates for all tiers.

 QS5.
 Did you give an SSSG an early rate quote?

 [] YES

 [] NO

 If Yes, did you update the quote to reflect the actual community rates?

 [] YES

 [] NO

 If No, explain

-QS6.
-Do either or both of the SSSG's have multi-year
+- QS6.
+Do either or both of the SSSGs have multi-year contracts?

-contracts?

-[] YES
+- [] YES

-[] NO
+- [] NO

 If Yes, give details about the multi-year contract(s) (such as options to renew and cancel contract).
 Also, explain how you ensure that you treat the Federal group the same as the SSSGs.

 QS7.
-Do either or both of the SSSG's have benefit packages that include a point-of-service option?

-[] YES

-[] NO

-If yes, give details on these options.

-QS8.
 What are the five groups you do business with that are closest in total contract size to the Federal group, and what type of benefit plan do they have?
+Include purchasing alliances.
 Include information on the Federal group.
 Also, include groups that are not eligible to be SSSGs.